nansencenter/django-geo-spaas/README.md

 If you already have a project directory or if you are working on another app you can use the existing Docker image with Django-Geo-SPaaS.
 The image is already uploaded to Docker Hub, so no above steps are necessary.
 The workflow can be the following:
-1. Create a containter with necessary directories mounted
+1. Create a container with necessary directories mounted
 2. Start container in background
 3. Run Django commands from your host:
 ```